Rules & Regulations

 Clogging Routine using clogging technique and style.

 Contemporary Routine consisting of modern and ballet technique, beyond standard lyrical and jazz movement.
-No acro passes permitted.*
+Up to 3 Acro passes permitted.*

 Hip Hop Routine using primarily hip hop technique and moves.

 Jazz Routines using primarily jazz technique.
-No acro passes permitted.*
+Up to 3 Acro passes permitted.*

 Liturgical Routine using movements with an emphasis on praise and worship dance.

 Lyrical Routines must emphasize control utilizing the lyrics and mood of the music.
-No acro passes permitted.*
+Up to 3 Acro _ passes permitted.*

 Modern Interpretive dance patterned after Graham, or Horton technique.
-No acro passes permitted.*
+Up to 3 Acro passes _ permitted.*

 Musical Theatre Primarily for musical comedy and Broadway dancing.
 Mime, lip sync singing, etc, are allowed.

 Pointe Seeballet.
 Must be performed in pointe shoes.
-No Acro passes permitted.*
+Up to 3 Acro passes permitted.*

 Tap Routine utilizing tap technique.
-No acro passes permitted.*
+Up to 3 Acro passes permitted.*

 Vocal Routines involving singing only.
 No vocals permitted on tape.